The MenB vaccine will protect your baby against infection by meningococcal group B bacteria.

 While most young children recover from MenB, around 1 in 20 die from the infection.

 MenB vaccine protection

-However, it is not yet clear how this will relate to lives saved or cases prevented.
+However, it's not yet clear how this will relate to lives saved or cases prevented.

 How the MenB vaccine works

-For more detail on the ingredients of the MenB vaccine, read the patient information leaflet for Bexsero (PDF, 226kb).
+For more detailed information about the ingredients of the MenB vaccine, read the patient information leaflet for Bexsero (PDF, 226kb).

 Different types of meningitis vaccines

 There are 2 other vaccines against common strains of meningococcal disease:

 Next review due: 30 June 2024